 "Good morning, gentlemen," Sakura called out.
 Kaze came to a halt.

 "Greetings, traveller.
 What business do you have at Cherny Castle today?" one of the guards answered.
 Sakura could feel them eying the sword attached to her belt.
 She urged Kaze forward a couple steps so she could hand one of the guards a leather billfold tied shut with a length of black cord.
 He fumbled to untie the knot and then spent a long time examining the bright red wax seal gracing the front of the papers.
 Still, she waited patiently as they looked over her documents.

 "Huh, Forest Kingdom, is it?" he finally read out loud.
 Sakura graciously dipped her head.

 And then they flipped to the back of the page to read her title.
 Along with the stamp she had placed there with her signet ring.

 "We had no idea we were addressing such a decorated figure.
 Our apologies, General," the other guard quickly said with a bow.
 His companion rushed to do the same.

 "At ease, gentlemen," she answered with a cool smile.
 The two guards proceeded to open up the gates for her.
 The billfold was returned to her with shaking hands.
 Without waiting for any other words, Sakura clicked her tongue against the roof of her mouth.
 Kaze headed forward in a crisp trot accompanied by a proud toss of his head.
 They followed the road between lines of shrubbery and stone sculptures before it curved around the big fountain she had seen earlier.
 There were already people waiting for her by the front steps leading up to the palace.

-"Good morning, My Lady.
+"Good morning, General.
 I trust that your trip here was pleasant," one of the people in the greeting party gushed.